kukuu/microservices-nodejs-docker-nginx/README.md

-# Microservices with Node, Docker and NginX
+# Microservices with Node, Docker, MongoDB and NginX

 The model and data composition of the algorithm in the book and video services are adaptable to each other.
 The SEARCH is a cross cutting service that relies on both other services.